Leigh3983/Predict-Prices-of-Cars-using-Linear-Regression/README.md

-# Predict the Price of Cars According to a Linear Regression Model
+# Predicting Prices of Cars Using Linear Regression
 Linear Regression model used to predict the price of cars according to numerical and categorical features.